 - Follow official government advice if you are displaying any symptoms.

 - Avoid close contact with people who are sick and put distance between yourself and other people, especially if your community has been exposed to COVID-19

-Familiarizing yourself with updates on the virus and taking steps to stay safe are always important.
-And remember to speak directly with your doctor if you have any questions about your specific health, especially in regards to COVID-19.
+- Familiarising yourself with updates on the virus and taking steps to stay safe are always important.
+And remember to speak directly with a professional if you have any questions about your specific health, especially in regards to COVID-19.